Walk-and-Relate: A Random-Walk-based Algorithm for Representation Learning on Sparse Knowledge Graphs: Introduction

-One solution to address the sparsity of facts in the KG is to perform data augmentation.
+One solution to address the sparsity of triplets is to perform data augmentation.
 Various forms of data augmentation are possible.
 For example, prior approaches have explored augmenting the KG triplets with text corpus~\cite{wang2016text, ho2018rule}, using schema and semantic constraints~\cite{xie2016representation, krompass2015type}, using inference rules on the KG~\cite{guo2016jointly,zhang2019iteratively,zhao2020structure,ho2018rule}, etc. The approaches proposed in this paper resemble the ones that leverage the KG inference rules (multi-hop reasoning, in particular) to augment the KG triplets.
 Specifically, multi-hop reasoning is the task of learning explicit inference patterns in a KG.
-For example, if the KG includes the facts such as b is a's mother, c is b's husband, we want to learn the following pattern: isMother(a, b) $\And$ isHusband(b, c) $\implies$ isFather(a, c).
+For example, if the KG includes the facts such as b is a's mother, c is b's husband, we want to learn the following pattern: LHS: isMother(a, b) $\And$ isHusband(b, c) $\implies$ RHS: isFather(a, c).
 Various approaches leverage such reasoning to expand the set of KG triplets, and hence, learn higher quality embeddings.
-The question we answer is: \emph{what if isFather relation is not present in the KG?
-Could we still leverage the composite relation isMother(a, b) $\And$ isHusband(b, c) to augment the triplets?} As we show later, the answer is yes and augmentation based on composite relations outperforms the augmentation just based on multi-hop reasoning.
+The question we answer is: \emph{what if the isFather relation (RHS in the above pattern) is not present in the KG?
+Could we still leverage the composite relation isMother(a, b) $\And$ isHusband(b, c) (LHS in the above pattern) to augment the triplets?} This paper proposes a solution in this direction.
+Our proposed approach performs data augmentation predicated on composite relations, even if the composite relations could not be mapped to existing relations.